visserle/AnkiOps/README.md

 ## Features

 - Fully round-trip, bidirectional sync that handles note identities, moves, deletions, drifts, and conflicts.
+- Thoroughly tested bidirectional conversion between Markdown and Anki-compatible HTML
+- Markdown support with nearly all features (including syntax-highlighted code blocks, supported on desktop and mobile)
 - Support for Base (Q&A) and Cloze notes using DeckOps templates
-- Markdown support with nearly all features (including syntax-highlighted code blocks, supported on desktop and mobile)
 - Built-in Git integration with autocommit for tracking all changes
 - Image support via VS Code where images are directly copied into your Anki media folder (automatically set up)
 - Simple CLI interface: after initialization, only two commands are needed for daily use